 In the years since that once great icon of tech culture has lost its way and is no longer viewed as an icon of innovation and engineering.
 The culture was already muddy at the time of my visit.
 No longer was it a culture that every engineer in the world admired.

 A couple of years after this visit, a CEO was hired who was intensely disliked by every engineer I talked with.
 For all her bluster, bragging, and blaming, she was scorned by the press, and the managers and engineers I knew.
 Divisions were sold off, she was replaced, and the once heroic organization became a small part of its original self.
 The vision and values were lost.
+Personally she has become an icon of poor leadership.

 Value Statements are only important if the organization lives by them.
 Compare the stock value, brand worth, and employee morale of organizations like Enron and Wells Fargo & Co. to that of organizations like Disney, Apple, and Intel.